noaione/yuusha-shoukan-ln/sources/v12/chapter2.md

 [...Yes.]

 After a few more words, Neun-san reluctantly raised her head, but she still looked like she was concerned about it.
 H-Hmmm.
-The air feels heavy… I-Is there any good topic that we could divert the conversation to?
+The air feels heavy...
+I-Is there any good topic that we could divert the conversation to?
 Something that could change the current mood...

 [...S-Speaking of which!]